craigdallimore/steering-behaviour/notes.md

 ## Todo

-- [ ] Investigate and handle incorrectness issue with radiansToVector / vice versa
 - [ ] QOL improvements

   - [ ] Scenario picker.
 It would be neat to select a scenario to play, and have the app restart with fresh state.